 Guests may also spend time in the resource room, equipped with informative multimedia material so that they may learn about self-care techniques to diminish stress and feelings of despair.
 Additional information, with topics on how to best support the vet, includes: connecting the veteran with the benefits they have earned, diversion programs, re-entry training, and much more.

-Valor Village Foundation, Inc. was founded by, Angela Johnson, a silver star mother, whose son, a service-disabled veteran was detained in a California county jail for nearly three and half years while awaiting trial.
-She and her husband, William, repeatedly traveled the 3000 miles to visit, and ensure that their son's rights were protected as they helped him fight for justice.
+Valor Village Foundation, Inc. was founded by Angela Johnson, a Silver Star mother, whose son, Andrew, a service-disabled veteran defended himself against a robbery attempt by two attackers.
+Although there were no serious injuries, Andrew was unjustly detained in a California county jail for nearly three and half years while awaiting trial.
+She and her husband, William, repeatedly traveled the 3000 miles to visit and ensure that their son's rights were protected as they helped him fight for his freedom.
 Their victorious battle ended in a not guilty verdict.
 However, the emotional and financial devastation incurred changed the trajectory of their lives.
-In 2017 they established a Valor Village STAYtion in Fairfax County.
+After experiencing how searching for safe, affordable housing threatened their ability to maintain supportive visits, in 2017 Valor Village was established.
 As they continued to restore their minds and spirits, they also began to restore a beautiful, abandoned, Hampton Roads home that, much like themselves, had been damaged but not destroyed.

 The former owner of this historic estate in Albermarle County, VA was an officer in the War of 1812.
 In 1910 his grandson, also a military officer, replicated the home, on a smaller scale, in Hampton Roads.